 Earning a nursing degree is a great educational investment.
 The strong demand for nursing professionals throughout the U.S. indicates that the field will continue to grow for many years to come.
-The Bureau of Labor Statistics (BLS) projects that employment for professionals with nursing degrees will grow by 12% from 2018-2028, and the American Association of Colleges of Nursing notes that more than 3.1 million registered nurses (RN) currently practice in the U.S. From 2021-2031, the BLS projects a 6% increase in employment of RNs and a 46% increase in employment of nurse practitioners (NPs).
+According to the Bureau of Labor Statistics (BLS), more than 3.1 million registered nurses (RNs) currently practice in the U.S. From 2021-2031, the BLS projects a 6% increase in employment of RNs and a 46% increase in employment of nurse practitioners (NPs).

 Advantages to Earning a Nursing Degree vs. Entry-Level Programs

 The nursing field offers opportunities for professionals at every educational level.
 However, prospective students should take time to learn which types of nursing degrees lead to their desired professional outcomes.
 The table below discusses available programs, the average time commitment, professional opportunities for graduates, and average earning potential.